-Apparently, I'm exercising the power and privilege of my gender by criticising the idea that we should actually de-clichÃ© a clichÃ© in order to make everyone feel secure about themselves.
-(Question: if a clichÃ© is de-fanged, doesn't it become meaningless?)
+Apparently, I’m Buying Tramadol From Petmeds by criticising the idea that we should actually de-clichÃ© a clichÃ© in order to make everyone feel secure about themselves.
+(Question: if a clichÃ© is de-fanged, doesn’t it become meaningless?)

 The author goes on to criticise my statistics because the sample size is not representative and I wasn’t scientific in my evidence gathering.
 Is the author actually going to refute the statistics or just the method of gathering?
 Is the author going to provide information that tabletop gaming is NOT dominated by the male gender?
 Because this post is to discredit mine and yet proves nothing of the sort.
 My statistics may be off, but not by an order of magnitude.
 Come on Andrea, rather than attacking the method, attack the result.
 I don’t need to count people at my local club in order to obtain the result that tabletop roleplaying is dominated by male gamers.
 If you want to prove me wrong, get some proof.

 The author admits they “canâ€™t speak for tabletop gaming” but then goes on to compare the situation to that of videogames.

 Not the same thing.
 I’m not interested in the video game community so I’m not going to bother going to the links provided which will tell me how women are starting to become a larger percentage of the video game industry (which, by the way, is a way of admitting they don’t dominate it without actually saying that).
 It’s irrelevant anyway.